amzn/oss-attribution-builder/README.md

 `npm test` will run unit tests.
 These are primarily server focused.

 `npm run test-ui` will run Selenium tests.
 You can set the environment variable `SELENIUM_DRIVER` if you want a custom driver -- by default, it'll try to use Chrome, and if that's not available it'll fall back to PhantomJS.

+When debugging UI tests, it may be easier to change `standalone-chrome` to `standalone-chrome-debug` in `docker-compose.selenium.yml`, and then connect to the container via VNC (port 5900, password "secret").
+Run the container and your tests separately:

+* `docker-compose -f docker-compose.selenium.yml up --build`
+* `tsc && jasmine --stop-on-failure=true 'build/selenium/*.spec.js'`

+Tests failing for seemingly no reason? `driver.sleep` not working?
+Make sure your Jasmine timeout on your test is high enough.